AntPRams/Trip-Planner/README.md

 >1. _Download and parse information_:

 * The `APICaller` is the object that have a generic method used to fetch a model, then the `ConnectionsService` use the caller to fetch and map the data accordingly.
-The `Service` is a protocol tthat can be extended or used for similar purposes.
+The `Service` is a protocol that can be extended or used for similar purposes.

 >2. _The user should be able to select any departure city and any destination city available (even if a direct connection between the two cities is not available)_: